-world retreat study INITIATIVE
+world retreat INITIATIVE

-This study will enable individual wellness retreats across the globe to invite their guests to complete an online assessment that will measure depression, anxiety, stress, mood, sleep, health symptoms, quality of life and cognitive function, along with other measures that will provide data on the benefits guests experience from their retreat experiences.
+A study will enable individual wellness retreats across the globe to invite their guests to complete an online assessment that will measure depression, anxiety, stress, mood, sleep, health symptoms, quality of life and cognitive function, along with other measures that will provide data on the benefits guests experience from their retreat experiences.

 It is hoped that through the power of the internet and standardized assessment tools, it will be possible to quantify the benefits of retreat experiences and thereby foster awareness that will lead to increased investment and government support for these facilities.
 It is hoped that this project will provide a very real example of the GWS catchphrase "joining together, shaping the future."